 Ban the TV

 You’ve heard it before and I’ll say it again.
 Your bed should be for two activities only.
-One is to sleep and the other is NOT to watch TV.
-Robyn Openshaw, aka Green Smoothie Girl talks about electrosmog in her EMF Solution, “the radioactive frequencies coming from electronics in your environment, are hurting you.”
+One activity is to sleep and the other is NOT to watch TV.
 The blue light emanating from your TV (and phone or computer) stimulates your brain, affects your melatonin production which interferes with restorative sleep, and it disrupts your pineal gland function.
 Keep the TV in the living room or den.
 Sleep and snuggle time only!

 Eliminate Clutter & Work